-The Electronic Notarization Initiative was established on January 30, 2006, to enhance economic development in Pennsylvania, and was the first of its kind in the nation. e-Notarization allows qualified Pennsylvania notaries public to perform notarizations electronically, in compliance with provisions of the amended Notary Public Law and the Uniform Electronic Transactions Act.
+Pennsylvania's electronic notarization program was established on January 30, 2006, and was the first of its kind in the nation.
+Now called the Electronic Notarization Program, e-Notarization allows qualified Pennsylvania notaries public to perform notarizations electronically, in compliance with provisions of the Revised Uniform Law on Notarial Acts (RULONA) and the Uniform Electronic Transactions Act.

-Eight Steps to Becoming an Electronic Notary in Pennsylvania
+Steps to Becoming an Electronic or Remote Notary in Pennsylvania